tuananvu/eApp-git/README.txt

 9. In sdk project, rename the build.sample.properties to build.<YOUR_USERNAME>.properties.
 The user I log onto my machine is 'lenovo'.
 So I renamed to build.lenovo.properties.
 Modify the contents in this file to reflect the paths on your system(Use \\ instead of \).

+10. Right clicking on build.xml in services-portlet gives a context menu and then Liferay->Build-Services.
+This will generate all services related classes in service-portlet-service.jar.

-10. Run "build-service" target in the ant build.xml(Right click on build.xml->Liferay->SDK->build-service) available in services-portlet project.
+11. In sdk project right click on build.xml.
+Liferay-> SDK-> all.
+Run "build-service" target in the ant build.xml(Right click on build.xml->Liferay->SDK->build-service) available in services-portlet project.
 This will generate all services related code in service-portlet-service.jar.

-11. Run the default target "all"(Right click on build.xml->Liferay->SDK->all) in the ant build.xml file in sdk project.
 This will start building all the portlets.

 12. Do all changes in you need to in your workspace.